hasura/graphql-engine/tutorials/deploying-a-django-app.rst

 ----------------

 Follow the 4 steps below so that you can start off and deploy a Django app within minutes.
-Refer to the next section on :ref:`local development`, to connect to the Postgres database when you're developing and testing locally.
+Refer to the next section on :ref:`local-development`, to connect to the Postgres database when you're developing and testing locally.

 Step 1: Get a hasura project and set up `hasuractl`